Haider-29/DB-Assignment-2/README.md

 ```
 ![Q20 Image](Q20.png)
 ## Q21
+In this query, we join plane service with airplane and count the number of reg#s in the plane service table grouped by the airplane reg# in order to see how many services were performed on each plane
 ```
 select airplane.RegNum, airplane.of_type, count(PLANE_SERVICE.Reg#) as 'Services Performed on Each Plane' from airplane inner join PLANE_SERVICE on airplane.RegNum = PLANE_SERVICE.Reg#